-- to allocating resources. - Rates based on marginal cost sends signals to consumers and producers that encourage them to balance the benefits from consuming the good or service with the costs of providing same. - Marginal cost pricing cannot guarantee that revenue will match the total costs of service provision.
-While marginal cost pricing can lead to an over-recovery of revenue, it is more common to be faced with the problem of under-recovery in a utility sector that operates under conditions of natural monopoly.
+- in total cost that is imposed on the utility by a relatively small increase in its output, usually expressed as an of total annual costs to broadly defined classes of incremental cost per unit. - Rates based on marginal cost send signals to consumers and producers that encourage them to balance the benefits from consuming the good or service with the costs of providing same. - will match the total costs of service provision.
+While it allows the service provider to recover the fixed and marginal cost pricing can lead to an over-recovery of revenue, it is more common to be faced with the problem of under-recovery in a utility sector that approach does not offer the same price signaling operates under conditions of natural monopoly.